yangmillstheory/vim-snipe/README.md

 > Why did you constrain to `line('.')`?

 There's no need to scan the whole buffer, given `set relativenumber`.
-Thus, this approach is more performant and IMHO more natural Thus, this approach is more performant and IMHO more natural.
+Thus, this approach is more performant and IMHO more natural.

 ### Contributing